jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbdirectory/write/addterminalsof.md

 * Arguments:
   * `_projectId` is the ID of the project having a terminal added.
   * `_terminal` is the terminal to add.
-* Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.ADD_TERMINAL`permission by the project owner for the provided `_projectId`.
+* Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.ADD_TERMINALS`permission by the project owner for the provided `_projectId`.
 * The function overrides a function definition from the `IJBDirectory` interface.
 * The function returns nothing.

 ## Body

-1. Make sure the provided terminal isn't the zero address.
+1. For each terminal passed in
     ```solidity
+    for (uint256 _i = 0; _i < _terminals.length; _i++) { ... }
+    ```

+2. Make sure the provided terminal isn't the zero address.

+    ```solidity
     // Can't set the zero address.
     require(_terminal != IJBTerminal(address(0)), '0x2d: ZERO_ADDRESS');
     ```

-2. If the terminal is already in the project's list of terminals, there's nothing left to do.
+3. If the terminal is already in the project's list of terminals, there's nothing left to do.

     ```solidity
     // If the terminal is already in the project's list of terminals, return.